masterwok/udemy-react/README.md

 ## Sections

 This repository is structured to have each course section within its own branch.
 Once a section is complete, then it will be merged back down into master.
-Because the first section focuses on bootstraping the application, it will not have its own branch.
+Because sections 1-3 focus on bootstraping the application, they will not have their own branch.

-### Section 1: Understanding the Base Features & Syntax
+### Section 3: Understanding the Base Features & Syntax

 * Bootstrapped application using [Create React App](https://github.com/facebook/create-react-app)
 * Functional and class based Components